-At Dennis and King, we understand why you need the answer to this question.
+At Dennis and King, our Chattanooga personal injury attorneys understand why you need the answer to this question.
 You want to put the trauma, pain and aggravation of your car crash behind you.
 And, like most people, you want to get as much money as you can for your car accident injuries as quickly as you can.

 What are the four steps to getting a good settlement offer for your car crash injuries?

 - You must have completed all of your medical treatment so that you have reached maximum medical improvement.
 Treatment for your accident related injuries may be as short as one day or several years.
 However, if you suffered something called “soft tissue injuries” from your Chattanooga car wreck, the usual treatment time is about six weeks to four months.